 The second category of SFOT involves single- or multiple-tooth osteotomies and the physiologic principles of “distraction osteogenesis”23,27-32 (Figure 14 through Figure 33).
 Distraction osteogenesis is well described in the literature as a technique that allows changes in the vectors of growth and results in the genesis of new tissues.33,34 This biologic process begins when traction is applied to separate osteotomized bony segments and continues as long as the tissues of the callus that forms between the segments are stretched (Figure 33).
 This stretching across the surgical site also initiates distraction histogenesis of the soft tissues surrounding the distracted bone, leading to proliferation of ligaments, muscle, blood vessels, gingiva, and nerve tissue.

-The osteotomy-facilitation technique that the authors have been using for more than 6 years is called dentoalveolar distraction osteogenesis (DDO).18 Orthodontic appliances serve as tooth-borne distracters instead of the bone-borne distracters used in traditional distraction osteogenesis.
+The osteotomy-facilitation technique that the authors have been using for many years is called dentoalveolar distraction osteogenesis (DDO).18 Orthodontic appliances serve as tooth-borne distracters instead of the bone-borne distracters used in traditional distraction osteogenesis.
 The orthodontist must use much more aggressive movement with osteotomies compared with corticotomies to maximize the distraction principals.
 With DDO, vertical osteotomies are placed between the teeth into the interradicular bone.
 To preserve the vitality of the teeth, only horizontal corticotomies are completed through the cortex just apical to the root apices (Figure 33).
 The individual dento-osseous segments then are gently luxated to create a greenstick fracture.35 If the osteomized segments are to be rotated or torqued, the bony cuts are needed to allow movement three-dimensionally.
 Extra decortication may be necessary because any cortical-bone-to-cortical-bone contact of the segments will stop movement and prevent further distraction osteogenesis.
 Demineralized freeze-dried bone is grafted in the osteotomy sites and other areas when augmentation is needed.
 Platelet-rich plasma also can be used to enhance soft-tissue healing.
 After a latency, or initial healing period of 5 to 7 days, the orthodontist can use the associated tooth as a handle to bodily move the osteotomized alveolar segment in relationship to its skeletal foundation by applying heavy orthodontic or orthopedic mechanics.
 The RAP effect from the surgery might further enhance and accelerate cell-mediated tooth movement.

 DDO, in conjunction with either closing extraction sites or opening implant sites, has been an ideal tool for treatment of severe anterior-posterior alveoloskeletal discrepancies that otherwise might have been overtreated with orthognathic surgical procedures even though the underlying skeletal foundation is in a relatively normal position (Figure 14 through Figure 33).
 DDO even has been used to reposition implants36 and ankylosed teeth37 to more ideal positions (Table 1).
 After healing, the alveolar changes associated with DDO have remained stable, probably because of the effects of distraction osteogenesis and distraction histogenesis.